 2. Street art in the Museo di Tor Marancia

 This is the most impressive street art project in Rome so far.
-The curator is a non-profit cultural foundation that invested €90,000 to finance the creation of an open-air museum on 22 of the walls of the public housing on Tor Marancia St. The origin of this suburb, that nowadays is just a continuation of the city, dates back to the ’20s, when the opening of the monumental Via Della Conciliazione street that connects St. Peter’s Square and St. Angel’s Castle forced a relocation of the inhabitants to simple stilt-houses that the locals started to call “Shanghai.”
+The curator is a non-profit cultural foundation that invested €90,000 to finance the creation of an open-air museum on 22 of the walls of the public housing on Tor Marancia St. The origin of this suburb, that nowadays is just a continuation of the city, dates back to the ’20s when the opening of the monumental Via Della Conciliazione street that connects St. Peter’s Square and St. Angel’s Castle forced the relocation of the inhabitants to simple stilt-houses that the locals started to call “Shanghai.”
 A few decades later, apartment blocks replaced the wretched houses.
 “Big City Life,” the official name of the Residential Museum of Tor Marancia, appeared in 2015 and represented a huge difference for the “residents,” the true owners of the museum, which everyone can visit freely, accessing the block from the road.
 Artists that took part in the project are renowned internationally: Vhils, Jaz, Seth, Gaia, Moneyless, Pantonio, Satone, Lek&Sowat, Clemens Bher, Reka, Best Ever, Brad Downey, Guido Val Helten, Matteo Basilé, Diamond, Philippe Baudelocque, Albernero, Danilo Bucchi, Mr Klevra, Domenico Romeo, Caratoes, and Jerico.
 Their work is stunning.
 The project participated in the Venice Biennale.

 How to reach the Big City Life open-air museum in Tor Marancia: from the Stazione Termini, take the subway line B towards Laurentina.
 Get off at Garbatella.
 Take a 20 minutes walk to Viale di Tor Marancia, 63.